slatedocs/slate/source/includes/_tests.md

 Parameters* | Description |
 --------- | ------- |
-filter-id | the test's filter id -> showing tests of TestSets which are in this filter |
+filter-id | the test's filter id -> showing tests that are in this filter of the Test Library |
 filter-user-id | if filter uses current_user criteria in it, you should provide which is the this user ([list of user ids](#users)) |
-display-ids | filter tests with display-ids (separated by commments) |
+display-ids | filter tests with display-ids (separated by commas) |
 name_exact | filter by test name exact match; case sensitive! |
 name_like | filter by test name: case insensitive, phrase can be inside the name |